Following is a compilation of news articles, press releases, television segments, and podcasts regarding the League’s points of interest.

 “Detroit Disability Power believes all people with disabilities deserve access to voting in each and every election,” said Ayesha Ghazi Edwin, deputy director of Detroit Disability Power.
 “When many voters had some type of difficulty voting in 2020, we know there’s a lot more work to be done to make our democracy accessible to all.
 People with disabilities deserve access to voting in each and every election, and governments should be making it easier to vote, not harder.”

-Bureau of Elections Audit Confirms Michigan 2020 Elections are Accurate and Secure
+Elections Audit Confirms MI 2020 Elections Accurate, Secure

 FOR IMMEDIATE RELEASE